halitbatur/awesome-todos-soltuion/README.md

 The client also has the sign in with google feature already configured.
 However, your API server needs to handle signing with google logic internally.
 To accomplish this, it requires credentials from Google, which can be obtained by setting up a project in [Google APIs console](https://console.cloud.google.com/apis/credentials).

+To start the lab run the following commands in the root directory:

+- `yarn run setup`: This is required after first start only to install node_modules
+- `yarn start`: Run this every time to start the containers

 ## Routes

 The NGINX reverse proxy is setup to redirect any request starting with `/api` to the express api server.
 Thus, all your routes need to start with `/api`.
 Additionally, the client is already set up to communicate over the following routes.